Content

 Management makes all the difference

-If (and only if) competent managers know how to stimulate their people, then (and only then) employees will provide excellent service to their customers, and the customer base will reward the organization with superior (financial) performance.
+If (and only if) competent managers know how to stimulate their people, then (and only then) will employees provide excellent service to their customers, and the customer base will reward the organization with superior (financial) performance.

 Business = People management

 Ultimately, it all comes down to understanding how people work.
 Everything we want in life - whether it is profit, respect, fame, loyal subordinates, cooperative colleagues or, in our personal lives, love and relationships - all of these things, each and every one of them, must be given to us by another person.
-That means we need to understand how other people want to give us what we want, and it underlines the importance of relationships in everything we do.
+That means we need to understand how other people want to give us what we want, and underlining the importance of relationships in everything we do.

 Permission to be human